Elepover/pmcenter/README.md

 ## FAQ

-### Why are you still targeting to .NET Core 2.1?

-According to [.NET Core Support Policy](https://dotnet.microsoft.com/platform/support/policy/dotnet-core), the .NET Core 2.2 is now EOL, .NET Core 3.0 is also approaching its _End of Support Date_.
-As for .NET Core 3.1, which has LTS support level, it may not be as widely supported as .NET Core 2.1 (which also has LTS support level).
-So we finally chose .NET Core 2.1.

-The existing pmcenter code is completely compatible with .NET Core 3.1, but will not take advantage of the new features (like AOT compilation and TLS 1.3 support).

-pmcenter is planning to move to .NET Core 3.1, see [issue #25](https://github.com/Elepover/pmcenter/issues/25).

 ### Why cannot I reply to anonymously forwarded messages?

 Please enable the `EnableMsgLink` option in pmcenter's configurations file.
 Only messages forwarded when `EnableMsgLink` option is turned on can be replied.